 What do I do at the time of death?

-If death occurs in a hospital, care home or hospice, the staff will let your family know what they need to do.
-If death occurs at home, then your family must inform your GP, register the death and contact the funeral director.
+If death occurs in a hospital, care home or hospice, the staff lets the family know what they need to do.
+If death occurs at home, then the family must inform the GP, register the death and contact the funeral director.